6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Sarnia / Shutterstock.com

 GTO offers several engine options: a 3.0-liter, 3.5-liter, and 4.0-liter, not to mention the handmade Columbo V12 crafted at the company’s Berkshire, UK headquarters.
-Disc brakes can come with available aluminum calipers, and you get to choose between a four- or five-speed gearbox.
+Disc brakes can come with available aluminum calipers, and you can choose between a four- or five-speed gearbox.
 There are also a few suspension options.
 The interior leather trim looks like what came on the 1960 Ferrari 250 GT SWB Berlinetta Competitzione.
-Air conditioning – with mounted fans located behind the driver – is optional, and you even get a cleverly concealed USB port.
+Air conditioning – with mounted fans behind the driver – is optional, and you even get a cleverly concealed USB port.

 Just be prepared to wait for your Revival.
 Each unit takes about 12-18 months to construct, and GTO Engineering has already built over 30 of these gorgeous, Ferrari-inspired models.